1964 Central Nebraska tornado

-On May 5, 1964, a violent and long-tracked tornado, most commonly known as the Bradshaw tornado, struck Adams, Clay, Hamilton, York, Polk, and Antelope Counties in Nebraska.
+On May 5, 1964, a violent and long-tracked tornado, most commonly known as the Bradshaw tornado, struck Adams, Clay, Hamilton, York, Polk, and Butler Counties in Nebraska.
 The damage in the village of Bradshaw was extreme enough that the National Weather Service assigned a Fujita scale rating of F5 to the tornado.

 Tornado summary

 The tornado touched down near Hastings and traveled 70 mi as it passed through or near Harvard, Giltner, Hampton, Bradshaw, Benedict, Stromsburg, Shelby, and Rising City before it finally lifted near Bellwood.
 The United States Weather Bureau documented that every structure in the path of the tornado was completely destroyed.
 A farm 3 mi northwest of Bradshaw was obliterated at F5 intensity, and two people were killed.
 Fifteen people were injured in Shelby, which was barely spared from a direct strike.
 The National Weather Service in Hastings, Nebraska documented that at least a dozen farms were leveled in the first 30 mi of the tornado's track.
 The tornado had a width of 0.25 mi for most of its life.
 At times, two to three individual damaging funnels were visible from the same cloud, during which the width of the tornado increased to 0.75 mi.
 The U.S. Weather Bureau documented that severe hail occurred during the times when more than one funnel was visible.
 In the original damage survey from the U.S. Weather Bureau, and later the National Weather Service office in Hastings, it is documented that the tornado skipped (lifted and then touched back down again) several times for an additional 40 mi after Bellwood, for a final path length of 110 mi.
 It was documented that this tornado caused between $5-50 million (1964 USD).
 While the United States Weather Bureau documented four deaths from this tornado, modern publications from the National Weather Service only indicate two deaths.

 In total, the tornado killed four people, injured 50 others, and destroyed numerous buildings on 42 farms along its 70–110 mi path.
 The exact damage total from the tornado is unknown; it was reported that $3 million (1964 USD) in damage occurred just in Hamilton County, Nebraska.